madpoet/nws_api/README.md

 Presently all data is selected by station ID's from GSOM (Monthly Summary) and GHCND (Daily Observations) datasets.

-To get started try querying (CDOStations) by location code to retrieve the local observation stations.
-These locations code examples are FIPS:56 or ZIP:90210.
-For more information on available location queries visit https://www.ncei.noaa.gov/cdo-web/api/v2/locationcategories
+To get started try querying (CDOStations) by zip code to retrieve the local observation stations.

 `import cdostations as cs`

 `cs.token = *your token here*`

-`cs.listCDOStations(location)`
+`cs.listCDOStations(zip code)`

 This will return a list of stations within in that zipcode at the python >>> prompt.
 You can also retrieve a json list of the same data